Intrusion Detection System (IDS)

 Although intrusion detection systems monitor networks for potentially malicious activity, they are also disposed to false alarms.
 Hence, organizations need to fine-tune their IDS products when they first install them.
 It means properly setting up the intrusion detection systems to recognize what normal traffic on the network looks like as compared to malicious activity.

-Intrusion prevention systems also monitor network packets inbound the system to check the malicious activities involved in it and at once sends the warning notifications.
+Intrusion prevention systems also monitor network packets inbound the system to check the malicious activities involved in it and at once send the warning notifications.

 Classification of Intrusion Detection System: